South West Airfields Heritage Trust

 In May 1942 the Czechoslovakian Squadron 310 moved to Exeter until August of the same year and carried out offensive sweeps and bomber escort missions.
 Flying Spitfire VB’s & VC’s

-These colour wartime films were made here in the west country of a Czech fighter Wing.
+These colour wartime films of a Czech fighter Wing were made here in the west country please click each picture to open link

 The aircraft code marked NN are that of 310 Squadron who were operating out of RAF Exeter 1942 – 43 along with 312 Squadron aircraft code marked DU that were operating out of Harrowbeer whilst 313 Squadron aircraft code marked RY were based at Church Stanton.
 These three Czech Squadrons had taken over the role of the Polish day Fighter Wing from May 1942 until June 1943 continuing convoy patrols, and sorties over France plus hit and run attacks on German fighter bombers.
 These activities were coordinated from the Wing HQ at RAF Exeter.